yishuen/python-api-dictionaries-lab-nyc-ds-career-031119/README.md

 ```

 **Bonus**:
-* Write a function that determines the difference between Buckingham Palace and Edinburgh Castle in terms of the number of crimes in each category.
+* Write a function that determines the difference between Buckingham Palace and Manchester in terms of the number of crimes in each category.
     * In which category is there the largest absolute difference between the category of crime?
 * Create a histogram depiction of the categories of crime